 - Storm watch features: Some battery systems (including Tesla Powerwall) offer automatic storm watch that increases the reserve when severe weather is forecast.

-VPP Settings
+VPP settings

 - Summer has the most VPP dispatch events as grid demand peaks during heatwaves.
 Ensure your VPP participation is enabled but monitor that enough reserve remains for your own evening needs.